+(a) Appointed to the Board on April 12, 2019

-(3) Appointed to the Board on April 12, 2019 (4) Directors remuneration consists of an annual fee and does not include variable compensation.
+(b) Appointed to the Board on April 12, 2019

+(c) Directors remuneration consists of an annual fee and does not include variable compensation.
 Year over year changes are a result of coming or leaving the Board or a Committee.